molnarp/civsim/README.md

 README

-This application simulates a combat according to Civilization: The Board Game rules, and writes output to CSV files.
+This application simulates a combat according to Civilization: The Board Game (core set) rules, and writes output to CSV files.
 Combat is between players A and B, where A is the attacker (ie. B plays his unit first).